HGmin1159/HGmin1159.github.io/_posts/2021-09-24-quantum7_eng.md

 #### RSA Cryptosystem (Rivest/Shamir/Adlemam cryptosystem)

- Therefore, we need some problem hard to be inferred for outsider but easy to be solved for the party.
-This can be called as NP-hard problem.
+ Therefore, we need some problems hard to be inferred for outsiders but easy to be solved for the party.
+This can be called an NP-hard problem.
 NP-hard problem is a concept used at Algorithm which means that the problem needs exponential time to derive some solutions but takes polynomial time to confirm the solutions.
-The simplest and hardest problem which meet the conditions is a factorization problem.
+The simplest and hardest problem which meets the conditions is a factorization problem.
 In general, it is hard to find the factor but easy to confirm it.

  For example, when Alice send the number 1225, they can share a specific number like 1001 and multiply it to the message.
 In this time, Alice will send the number $1226225(1225\times 1001)$.
-Bob can understand the number intended by Alice is 1225 by devide 1226225 with 1001.
+Bob can understand the number intended by Alice is 1225 by dividing 1226225 with 1001.

- To figure out the number 1001, Eve have to do factorization.
-She have to see the result of deviding the number with prime numbers and examine whether the remainder is zero or not and it takes a lot of time.
-When the problem become complex, then it is almost impossible to solve the problem.
+ To figure out the number 1001, Eve has to do factorization.
+She has to see the result of dividing the number with prime numbers and examine whether the remainder is zero or not and it takes a lot of time.
+When the problem becomes complex, then it is almost impossible to solve the problem.

 ![](/assets/img/post/2021-03-13/figure2.PNG)

-In reality, people use much more complex system based on the RSA system so they protect the message with multiple layers .
+In reality, people use a much more complex system based on the RSA system so they protect the message with multiple layers .

 ## 2. The Cryptosystem of the Quantum Computer.

-#### Adverse of the Quantum Computer and Nuetralization of RSA cryptosystem
+#### Adverse of the Quantum Computer and Neutralization of RSA cryptosystem

- The RSA system can be nuetralized when the quantum computer become commercialized.
+ The RSA system can be neutralized when the quantum computer becomes commercialized.
 It is because the quantum computer can solve the factorization problem in polynomial time.

- According to the research of Dr. John Martinis in UCSB, to factorize 2048 bit number, we have to invest $1,000,000 Trillion to make a super computer which has size as large as entire north America and use 1 Trillion GW for ten years.
+ According to the research of Dr. John Martinis in UCSB, to factorize the 2048 bit number, we have to invest $1,000,000 Trillion to make a super computer which is as large as the entire North America and uses 1 Trillion GW for ten years.
 (Contemporary annual electricity products of world is 3000 GW)

- Meanwhile, if we use the quantum computer, we have to invest $100 billion to make 1cm chip storing 10 million qubit and spend 0.01GW for 16 hours.
-It takes 0.000001% of money and 0.0003% of electricity and incomparable size of space.
+ Meanwhile, if we use the quantum computer, we have to invest $100 billion to make a 1cm chip storing 10 million qubit and spend 0.01GW for 16 hours.
+It takes 0.000001% of money and 0.0003% of electricity and an incomparable size of space.

- Therefore, most of the RSA cryptosystem based on the factorization can be destroied.
-Fortunatively, there is a substitute in the quantum algorithm.
+ Therefore, most of the RSA cryptosystem based on the factorization can be destroyed.
+Fortunately, there is a substitute in the quantum algorithm.

 ####  The cryptosystem of the Quantum Computer

- Like the classical cryptosystem, quantum system also share some key.
+ Like the classical cryptosystem, quantum systems also share some keys.
 The shared key is not numbers but the direction of measurement.
 By the direction of the qubit and measurement, the interpretation is changed.
 (Reference- https://hgmin1159.github.io/quantum/quantum1_eng/)

 ![](/assets/img/post/2021-03-13/figure4.PNG)

- First of all, let assume Alice wants to deliver binary numbers 1001 to Bob.
-Alice and Bob share some measurement direction as 0',90',0',270'.
-Alice encode her value with predetermined directions. (figure-1)
+ First of all, let's assume Alice wants to deliver binary numbers 1001 to Bob.
+Alice and Bob share some measurement directions as 0',90',0',270'.
+Alice encodes her value with predetermined directions. (figure-1)

  Bob can interpret the number with shared key and can know the Alice's number is 1001(figure-2)

- Assume that Eve want to steal the message.
-Eve have to interpret the qubit with her own key.
-Suppose that Eve measure the qubit with the direction of 0',0',0',0'.
+ Assume that Eve wants to steal the message.
+Eve has to interpret the qubit with her own key.
+Suppose that Eve measures the qubit with the direction of 0',0',0',0'.
 Of course, Eve cannot interpret the number because it is different from the Alice's one. (figure-3)

- The important difference between the classical computer and quantum computer is, Eve distort the entire message which Alice want to deliver to Bob.
-Therefore, Eve cannot reverse the state of qubit before she measure them.  (figure-4)
+ The important difference between the classical computer and quantum computer is, Eve distorts the entire message which Alice wants to deliver to Bob.
+Therefore, Eve cannot reverse the state of qubit before she measures them.  (figure-4)

- The advantage of this system is follow.
+ The advantages of this system are as follows.

 - Infinitely many cases - we have seen the measurement key of 0,90,180,270 but the measurement degree can be any number between 0~360.
 If we consider the dimension and entanglement, then the fidelity of the number can be more.
-The number of the key means when solving the cryptosystem, Eve have to consider the cases as many as the number.
+The number of the key means when solving the cryptosystem, Eve has to consider the cases as many as the number.
-- Restricted Trial - In the classical cryptography, people can do some trial and error to capture exact key.
+- Restricted Trial - In classical cryptography, people can do some trial and error to capture the exact key.
 This means that they can try to divide some numbers with prime numbers several times.
 However, in the quantum computer, they cannot do that because the whole information would disappear with just one trial.
-- Capture the interference of 3rd person - If 3rd person tries to do interference, then the information become directly distorted.
+- Capture the interference of 3rd person - If 3rd person tries to do interference, then the information becomes directly distorted.
 This means that we cannot see origin information and Alice and Bob can directly know that someone else tries to steal their messages.

-With above advantage, we can say that quantum computer cannot be hacked in theoretically.
-Of course above procedure is not realized yet and there might be a lot obstacles to deal with problems.
+With the above advantage, we can say that quantum computers cannot be hacked theoretically.
+Of course the above procedure is not realized yet and there might be a lot of obstacles to deal with problems.

 ## 3. Quantum Protocol

 Exchanging quantum information between quantum computers is not yet practical.
 Therefore, there are detours to exchange the information.
-Most famous one of them is Superdense Code and Quantum Teleportation which are called as Quantum Protocol.
+Most famous one of them is Superdense Code and Quantum Teleportation which are called Quantum Protocol.

 #### Superdense Code

-Superdense Code is algorithm to deliver two bit by deliver one qubit.
+Superdense Code is an algorithm to deliver two bit by delivering one qubit.

 ![](/assets/img/post/2021-03-13/figure11.PNG)